OVERVIEW

 RECREATION

-•The campground has a basketball and volleyball court, playground and horseshoe pit.
+• The campground has a basketball and volleyball court, playground and horseshoe pit.
 Interpretive programs are hosted during the summer.

-•Day-use visitors and campers have access to a boat ramp and swim beach.
+• Day-use visitors and campers have access to a boat ramp and swim beach.
 The lake provides excellent fishing for Kentucky Spotted Bass and Hybrid Striped Bass.

-•There are two trails in the area: the 2.5-mile Raven Interpretive Trail and a 1.5-mile bicycle trail.
+• There are two trails in the area: the 2.5-mile Raven Interpretive Trail and a 1.5-mile bicycle trail.

 FACILITIES

-•All facilities are wheelchair accessible.
+• All facilities are wheelchair accessible.

-•Flush toilets, drinking water and showers are offered for both campers and day use visitors.
+• Flush toilets, drinking water and showers are offered for both campers and day use visitors.

-•The campground offers standard sites with electric and water hook-ups, as well as tent-only non-electric sites for groups.
+• The campground offers standard sites with electric and water hook-ups, as well as tent-only non-electric sites for groups.

-•Sites contain paved parking spurs, picnic tables, grills and tent pads.
+• Sites contain paved parking spurs, picnic tables, grills and tent pads.

 NEARBY ATTRACTIONS

-•The Little Natural Bridge is the longest rock arch east of the Rockies.
+The Little Natural Bridge is the longest rock arch east of the Rockies.
 It was formed 200 million years ago when the sea washed the sandstone away leaving iron ore veins holding the bridge.
 In this area thrive 27 varieties of Ferns and a number of Canadian Hemlocks traced to the Ice Age.
-Satellite Map of Natural Bridge Park

-•The 19th-century Pine Torch Church is one of the oldest churches in Alabama and one of only four surviving log churches.
+The 19th-century Pine Torch Church is one of the oldest churches in Alabama and one of only four surviving log churches.
 The church is located in the Bankhead Forest in Lawrence County at the intersection of Country Roads 70 and 73 Several online sources say it was built in the 1890s but a sign at the site claims in was built in the 1840s.
 According to legend, Pine Torch got its name from the pine knots that were set ablaze to light the building after dark.
 It is made of hand-hewn logs.
 The original floor, made of hand-hewn poplar planks, was stolen piece-by-piece and was replaced in 1940, according to a historic marker at the site.
 The original roof was made of hand-split wooden shingles.
 It was later replaced with tin.
 Behind the church is a cemetery whose grounds are covered with sand to make maintenance easier.
 A newer and larger wooden church was built at the back of the property.
 It is still in use.
-Satellite Map of the Pine Torch Church

-•The Houston Civil War Jail - Houston, Alabama served as the first county seat for Winston County.
+The Houston Civil War Jail - Houston, Alabama served as the first county seat for Winston County.
 The area known today as Winston County was originally established in 1850 as Hancock County, named after John Hancock, signer of the Declaration of Independence.
 In 1858 the county was renamed Winston after the first native-born governor of Alabama, John Anthony Winston.
 Old Houston, located a few miles away from present day Houston, was the first county seat.
 Citizens voted to move the county seat to present day Houston in the late 1850's and a log jail was constructed at that time.
 The jail burned during the Civil War and was rebuilt in 1868.
 The Houston jail was built of hand-hewn logs filled with nails to prevent prisoners from "sawing their way to freedom".
 The jail held prisoners and provided a site for court.
 In 1884 the county seat was moved from Houston to present day Double Springs.
-Houston Historical Society

-•Discover the Incredible Variety of Habitats and Birds in the Bankhead National Forest.
-Birding on the Bankhead
+Discover the Incredible Variety of Habitats and Birds in the Bankhead National Forest.

-AMENITIES -
+AMENITIES

 Campground: